Sligo: 20th century

 The early years of the century saw much industrial unrest as workers in the Port of Sligo fought for better pay and conditions.
 This resulted in two major strikes, in 1912 and, in 1913 the prolonged Sligo dock strike.
 Both ended in victory for the workers.

 Sligo Town was heavily garrisoned by the British Army during the War of Independence.
 For this reason IRA activity was limited to actions such as harassment, sabotage and jailbreaks.
 At various times during the war, prominent Republicans were held at the Sligo Gaol.
 The commander of IRA forces in Sligo was Liam Pilkington.

 Arthur Griffith spoke in April 1922 on the corner of O'Connell Street and Grattan Street.
 To this day it is known as Griffith's Corner.

 During the Civil War, Sligo railway station was blown up by Anti-Treaty forces on 10 January 1923.

-In 1961, St. John the Baptist's Church became a cathedral of the Diocese of Kilmore, Elphin and Ardagh after St. Mary's Cathedral in Elphin was abandoned, being destroyed by a storm four years previously.
+In 1961, St. John the Baptist's Church became a cathedral of the Church of Ireland Diocese of Kilmore, Elphin and Ardagh after St. Mary's Cathedral in Elphin was abandoned, having been destroyed by a storm four years previously.